hannorein/rebound/docs/visualization.md

 Web browsers have the advantage of being readily available on all operating systems.
 And because they implement open standards (HTML, JS, WebAssembly, WebGL) they are unlikely to break compatibility with REBOUND any time soon.

-To get data from a simulation to a web browser, **REBOUND comes with its own built-in web server!**.
+To get data from a simulation to a web browser, **REBOUND comes with its own built-in web server!**
 In fact, every simulation can have its own web server.
 After starting a web server, it sits idle in a separate thread until you decide to use it.
 When a simulation is deallocated, the server is stopped.